dtumelero/Pi-hole/README.md

 # pi-hole
-Pi-hole: DNS filter on a Raspberry PI
+Pi-hole: Deploy of a DNS filter on a Raspberry PI